kubencjusz1/coh2balancer/README.md

 Technical details:
 The program can be adapted to any computer game.
 It only requires editing the list of maps and factions to be randomized.
-The program is designed by default for 4v4 matches; for 3v3 and 2v2, you should add dummy entries with a value of 9999.
+The program is designed by default for 4v4 matches but newer version handles 3v3 and 2v2.